chr1st0scli/Rainsoft.Validations/README.md

 IList<ValidationOffense> offenses = null;
 isValid = employeeValidator.IsValid(ref offenses);
 ```
 This is also available in the `Rainsoft.Validations.Core` namespace with more validations.
+Instance validators are inspired by FluentValidation.

 # Attributes #
 Attributes are particularly useful for defining validations declaratively on simple data-centric classes like DTOs.